 Even big names like HBO had suffered from this issue, when on July 16, 2017, their website crashed as the famous show Game of Thrones, Season 7, went LIVE.
 This led to a plethora of disappointing tweets from the fans.
 Another method you can try is vertical scaling.
 Vertical scaling entails giving your current machines more power.
 For instance, vertical scaling would include improving the CPUs if your server needs more processing power.
 The memory, storage, or network speed can be vertically scaled.

-To avoid situations like these and the one that happened with the CoWin app, modern businesses need software solutions to pull their weight.
+To avoid situations like these and the one that happened with the CoWin app, modern businesses need software development services to pull their weight.
 Investing in world-class Software Testing services is one such solution.
 With increasing cut-throat competition in today’s digital landscape, robust testing has become a critical part for enterprises to build reliable, stable, and scalable software.

 With expertise in a wide range of applications, Net Solutions provides end-to-end QA testing services to help clients launch their robust applications with high responsiveness, availability, and scalability.

 Apps can fail when traffic spikes.
 Are you ready?